bpucker/teaching/README.md

 Material used in this course can be found [here](https://github.com/bpucker/teaching/tree/master/GE31_AppliedPlantGenomics).
 Scripts and instructions of the bioinformatics component are available [here](https://github.com/bpucker/AppliedPlantGenomics).

 ### GE32/MM12 - Data Literacy in Plant Sciences (in preparation)
 Material used in this course can be found [here](https://github.com/bpucker/teaching/tree/master/GE32_DataLiteracyInPlantSciences).
+Scripts and instructions of the bioinformatics component are available [here](https://github.com/bpucker/DataLiteracyInPlantSciences).